Friday, December 29, 2023

 4 We are 100% responsible for our own actions.

 Human beings can think, and in any situation, can consider options as to how to act next.
 We can assess different actions and then choose what to do.
-But we have to think, rather than automatically react, or just do the same as others and personally decide how we should act.
+But we have to think, rather than automatically react, or just do the same as others, and personally decide how we should act.
 We do have freewill, but we must choose to use it.
 Therefore we are all responsible for our actions as we are capable of deciding what to do.
 See “You have freewill, do you choose to use it?” below.

 5.Belief in god and an afterlife is comforting but bad for us.

-A by-product of our minds, (minds that gave us the adaptability to populate the many habitats of this earth), is our need to explain our creation, our purpose and our need to come to terms with the fact that in the future we will die.
+A by-product of our minds, (minds that gave us the adaptability to populate the many varied habitats of this earth), is our need to explain our creation, our purpose and our need to come to terms with the fact that in the future we will die.
 So to give us comfort we invent stories of all powerful gods and an everlasting life beyond death.
 However these mythical falsehoods are bad for us, as they absolve us of responsibility or make everyone’s lives on earth less important.
-Gods or God is in control and we are all going to heaven so what happens when we are alive is not really our responsibility and all secondary, to what will follow.
-If we ditched such thinking, and accepted there is no one but us and our lives wondrous but short, we might start valuing each other and start really treating each other with love, respect and compassion as most religions teach.
+Gods or God is in control and we are all going to heaven (or being reincarnated) so what happens when we are alive is not really our responsibility and all secondary, to what will follow.
+If we ditched such thinking, and accepted there is no one but us and our lives are wondrous but short, we might start valuing each other and start really treating each other with love, respect and compassion as most religions teach.
 See "Concerning religion" and "Atheist faith, hope and prayers" below.

 We have evolved to live on planet earth, and it will be impossible to travel to another similar planet.
 The way we currently all want to live, is incompatible and unsustainable with the planet.
 If we keep doing what we are doing now, the world will just get hotter and hotter and hotter.
 Some people will survive, but most wont and we will transform this beautiful, rich and varied planet into something impoverished and harsh.
 Our current competitive tribal nature is not suited to preventing this happening and we must change, and change very fast.
 See "Impacts of Climate Change" and "Why the majority accept man made climate change, but do nothing about it" below.